At a glance

 - An Admission Information Form is required

 - Not studying in Ontario?
 Search our admission requirements database

 What courses will you take?

 - See the range of courses available in Biomedical Engineering.
-You can also view a list of the courses you’ll be required to take for your degree.

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.